ToastTO/KSG_FPY/docs/README.md

 ```
 python main.py
 ```
-A live streaming window will show up.
-Press 'q' on the window to end the program and exit the streaming.
+The detection result and FPS will show up in the terminal.
+When an unattended cooking event is detected, the device will make a beeping sound to warm the user.

 you can also use .onnx AI model for inferencing as well
 ```